Virtual walks in the Ising model: finite time scaling: Results for the spin walk in the 1- Ising model

 We get a good agreement with the known value of $\theta$ in one dimension; $\theta_{1d} = 0.375$ (see Fig. \ref{1d2dT=0}a).
 Also, one can directly fit the tips (i.e., the points corresponding to $x = \pm t$) of the unscaled distributions at different times in the form $\sim t^{-\theta_{1d}}$ (see inset of Fig. \ref{1d2dT=0}a).

-At non-zero temperatures, we expect $P(x,t)$ to show a single peaked behavior at $x=0$.
+At non-zero temperatures, we expect $P(x,t)$ to show a single peaked behavior at $x=0$ as the system becomes disordered.
 However, at finite times, one still gets a bimodal form.
-We analyze the ratio $r = \frac{P(x=0,t)}{P(x=x_m,t)}$ at any temperature where $x_m$ is the value of $x$ where the probability is maximum (when a double peak exists, we take $x_m>0$, due to symmetry of $P(x,t)$, it does not matter).
+We analyze the ratio $r = \frac{P(x=0,t)}{P(x=x_m,t)}$ at any temperature where $x_m$ is the value of $x$ where the probability is maximum (when a double peak exists, we take $x_m>0$, utilising the symmetry of $P(x,t)$).
 Plotted against time, the ratio goes to the expected value $\approx 1$, only beyond a transient time $t_c$.
-Below $t_c$, $r$ is fitted to an exponential form $\exp[a(t-t_c)]$ as we know that at $t_c$, the ratio should be unity.
-The transient time $t_c$ is proportional to $\exp{(c/T)}$, where $c$ is a constant of appropriate dimension, indicating a critical slowing down near the exact critical temperature $T_c = 0$ (shown in the inset of Fig.\ref{Crossover1d}) from which we conclude that the exact critical point can be obtained here from this analysis.
+Below $t_c$, $r$ is fitted to an exponential form $\exp[a^{\prime}(t-t_c)]$ as we know that at $t_c$, the ratio should be unity.
+The transient time $t_c$ is proportional to $\exp{(k/T)}$, where $k$ is a constant of appropriate dimension, indicating a critical slowing down near the exact critical temperature $T_c = 0$ (shown in the inset of Fig.\ref{Crossover1d}) from which we conclude that the exact critical point can be obtained here from this analysis.

-For the 1-$d$ Ising chain, it is known that instead of power law variations near $T_c=0$, one gets exponential variations for diverging quantities like, say, timescales, susceptibility, correlation length etc. We already showed the existence of the timescale $t_c$ which diverges exponentially, close to $T=0$.
-One can obtain a universal Gaussian distribution of the form $\exp(-\frac{z^2}{2\sigma_s^2})$ by plotting the rescaled variables $P(x,t)t^{0.5}$ vs $z=x/t^{0.5}$ (see inset (a) of Fig.~\ref{1D_width_T}). $\frac{\sigma_s^2}{T}$ ($\sigma_s$ is the fitting parameter) follows an exponential divergence at $T=0$ with a prefactor $\frac{1}{T}$ as $\sim \frac{1}{T} \exp(A/T)$ [Fig.~\ref{1D_width_T}], where $A$ is a constant of appropriate dimension.
-On the other hand, for a finite chain, the susceptibility shows a $1/T$ behavior (in leading order) as found from both exact calculations \cite{Taylor} (verified by the present authors) and numerical results shown in the inset (b) of Fig.~\ref{1D_width_T}.
+For the 1-$d$ Ising chain, it is known that instead of power law variations near $T_c=0$, one gets exponential variations for diverging quantities such as characteristic timescales, susceptibility, correlation length etc. As shown above, the characteristic timescale $t_c$ indeed diverges exponentially as $T\to 0$.
+We now consider the associated one dimensional spin walk fluctuation.
+From the cumulative sum in Eq. (\ref{walk-def}), the displacement of the walker associated with a given spin at time $t$ is defined as